Mercury Comet: Relationship to Edsel

-The Comet was originally planned as an Edsel model.
-Ford announced the end of the Edsel program on November 19, 1959.
-However, production of 1960 Edsels continued until late November.
-The Comet was reassigned to the Lincoln-Mercury division to sell at Mercury-Comet dealerships, where it was marketed as a stand-alone product for 1960 and 1961 as the Comet without any Mercury divisional badging.
-Door VIN tags read 'Made in U.S.A. by Comet.'
+The Comet was originally meant to be the 1960 Edsel Comet before Edsel was shut down in November 1959.
+The model was shifted to the Lincoln-Mercury division and released on March 17th, 1960 in the United States and was sold through Lincoln-Mercury-Comet and Mercury-Comet dealerships.
+Door VIN tags read "Made in U.S.A. by Comet."

-Developed concurrently with the Ford Falcon, early preproduction photographs of the sedan show a car remarkably close to the Comet that emerged, but with a split grille following the pattern established by Edsel models.
+Developed concurrently with the Ford Falcon, early pre-production photographs of the sedan show a car remarkably close to the Comet that emerged, but with a split grille following the pattern established by Edsel models.
 Early Ford styling mules for the station wagon model carried the Edsel name, as well.

 1960 Comet sedan with original lettering.

 At their debut, the split grille was replaced by one more in keeping with Mercury's design themes, but the canted elliptical taillights, first seen on the Edsel prototype, were used and carried the "E" (Edsel) part number on them.
 While the short-lived 1960 Edsels used elliptical-shaped taillights, the lenses used on both cars differed in length and width.
 Certain other parts from the 1959 Edsel parts bin, including the parking lights and dashboard knobs, were used on the first-year Comet.
 Keys for the 1960 and 1961 Comets were shaped like Edsel keys, with the center bar of the "E" removed to form a "C".